django-auth-ldap/django-auth-ldap/docs/index.rst

 password, but for all other LDAP operations, we will be bound as the DN in this setting.
 For example, if :ref:`AUTH_LDAP_USER_DN_TEMPLATE` is not set, we'll use this to search for the user.
-If :ref:`AUTH_LDAP_FIND_GROUP_PERMS` is ``True``, we'll also use it to determine group membership on subsequent requests.
+If :ref:`AUTH_LDAP_FIND_GROUP_PERMS` is ``True``, we'll also use it to determine group membership.

 .. _AUTH_LDAP_BIND_PASSWORD: